kleinbottle/swanlotus/content/blogs/expressions-equations-formulae/expressions-equations-formulae.md

 &=\frac{-{b} \pm \sqrt{b^2 - 4ac}}{2a}
 \end{aligned}
 $${#eq:quad-formula}
-Some of you might have found it hard to keep up with the symbolic jugglery to arrive at [@eq:quad-formula] and I sympathize with you.
+Some of you might have found it hard to keep up with the symbolic jugglery to arrive at the final form of [@eq:quad-formula], and I sympathize with you.

 But there is a geometric side to most mathematical problems.
 So, if pictures appeal more to you, I suggest watching a YouTube video or three to better understand the dance of the symbols above.
 I recommend these three videos to help clarify the motivation and geometric basis for the quadratic formula, arrived at by completing the square: